wp-plugins/woodiscuz-woocommerce-comments/readme.txt

 7. Another Full Front-End View Screenshot #7

 == Changelog ==
+= 1.0.7 =
+* Added : Comment author names are link to their profile page (BuddyPress).
+* Added : Sends email to customer after purchase with a request to comment on the product page.

 = 1.0.6 =
 * Added : Number of comments on the Discussion Tub next to the title.